gagejustins/chipotle/README.md

 # Chipotle
-Same basic analysis on a dataset of Chipotle orders.
+Some basic analysis on a dataset of Chipotle orders.